China reopens one city as Shanghai lockdown enters 2nd phase

-Residents of the city of Jilin will be able to move about freely starting Friday for the first time in more than three weeks, state broadcaster CCTV said, citing a notice issued by the city.
-They will be required to wear masks and, when indoors, stay one meter (three feet) apart.
+Residents of Jilin will be able to move about freely starting Friday for the first time in more than three weeks, state broadcaster CCTV said, citing a city notice.
+They will be required to wear masks and, when indoors, stay 1 meter (3 feet) apart.
 Public gatherings in parks and squares are prohibited.

-The spread of COVID-19 has been brought under control in Jilin city but not in the rest of Jilin province, officials said at a news conference, according to CCTV.
+The spread of COVID-19 has been brought under control in Jilin but not in the rest of Jilin province, officials said at a news conference.
 Some progress has been made in Changchun, the provincial capital and an auto manufacturing hub that has been locked down since March 11.

 China has been battling its largest COVID-19 outbreak since the initial one in early 2020 that devastated the city of Wuhan and other parts of Hubei province.
 By far, most of the cases have been in Jilin province, which borders North Korea in China’s industrial northeast.
 Smaller outbreaks have popped up across the country, including Shanghai, the financial capital and China’s largest city with 26 million people.